 Yes, one time, I have a video called eight reasons traditional piano lessons don't work.
 And it's one of the videos in my funnel, so you have to opt in to see it.
 And somebody got a hold of that and posted it in a Facebook group with 20,000 piano teachers.
 And man, I got hate mail for about a month for that one.

-But that's all I'm like, you know, you've made it when somebody cares enough about what you're doing to you know, I always think oh, that's a good sign.
-Oprah.
-Yeah, exactly.
+But that's all I'm like, you know, you've made it when somebody cares enough about what you're doing to you know, I always think, Oh, that's a good sign.
+Oh, yeah, exactly.
 Yeah.
-Alright, last question.
+All right.
+Last question.
 My podcast is called Success with Soul.
 What does Success with Soul mean to you?
-Well,

-see, my the name of my podcast is a lot more straightforward, like the online course show, like, very straightforward.
+Well, see, might the name of my podcast is a lot more straightforward, like the online course show, like, very straightforward.
 I don't get like super deep like that very often.
-Now,

-sorry, this is what happens when you come on a very feminine, oh, like, we want to talk about our feelings.
-But
+Now, sorry, this is what happens when you come on a very feminine.
+So we want to talk about our feelings.

 I've got a wife, I've got two daughters, no sons, like my dog is even a girl.
 So I can I can get in touch with the feminine side here and there.
-So I think that for me, when I hear that it's like, sixth set, you can find success and be a sleazeball and do things the wrong way.
-And you could do people and you can have, you can have a scam.
-And, you know, on the surface piano in 21 days to a lot of people does sound like that, before they get into it.
+So I think that for me, when I hear that it's like, you can find success and be a sleazeball and do things the wrong way.
+And you could do people and you can have a scam.
+And, you know, on the surface piano in 21, days to a lot of people does sound like that, before they get into it.
 It's like, No, you can't actually learn piano in 21 days.
 Like that's a scam.
 No, dig into it.
 It's real.
 But one thing that I've been saying a lot lately is that I believe in transformation over information.
 And so if you just want to put together, you know, some information and an online course, and then like, sell it while you sleep, and never really think about your students, you know, that can actually work to some level, you can find some success there.
-But for for me, I'd rather help people transform who they are, I want to transform the trades help transform them into a person who does know how to play piano and can enjoy that for the rest of their life.
+But for me, I'd rather help people transform who they are, I want to transfer help transform them into a person who does know how to play piano and can enjoy that for the rest of their life.
 And share it with the people that that mean, most of them.
-And I believe in online courses that that do that rather than just conveying some sort of, of information.
-And so, to me, I would say that's what it is.
+And I believe in online courses that do that, rather than just conveying some sort of, of information.
+And so to me, I would say that's what it is.

-I had to filibuster for just a second while it talks about like, girls in my life while I while I put those thoughts together.
+for just a second.
+Well, it talks about girls on my life.
+While I while I put those thoughts together.

 Well, it was great way to multitask.
-Where can everybody find you jack?
+Where can everybody find you Jacques?

-piano in 21 days, calm, the online course. guy.com.
+Piano in 21 days.com, the online course guy.com.
 And hey, if you're already listening to this podcast, just search up the online course show as well.
 So those would be the places.

 That's right.
 And I can attest the relaunch magic brilliance that we talked about.
-Jacques teaches inside his own program called next level courses.
-I don't know if it's available.
-I don't know the status of things.
+Jacque teaches inside his own program called next level courses.
+I don't know if it's available, I don't know the status of thing.
 But check out Josh's website and get into his funnel.

 This has been a lot of fun.

-Hey, y'all, Kate and Amy here wanted to jump in and tell you all about digital horse Academy which as we mentioned is opening for enrollment soon.
-In the meantime, you can sign up for her free digital course Kickstarter 30 day boot camp at Katekordsmeier.com/coursebootcamp.
-If you have other questions or want to know more about digital course Academy.
+Hey, y'all, Kate and Amy here wanting to jump in and tell you all about digital course Academy which as we mentioned, is opening for enrollment on September 7 2022.
+In the meantime, you can check out this year's brand new freebies or if you have other questions and want to know more about digital course Academy.
 You can get all of your questions answered when you head to Kate kordsmeier.com/DCAA.
-You'll be alerted when DCA opens up again this year and you can also learn all about our bonus suite which is absolutely incredible.
+You'll be alerted when DCA opens up again this year you can learn all about our bonus suite which is absolutely incredible.
 Over $3,500 worth of free bonuses when you enroll through our live Think and we're giving you all the information you need about Amy's five day boot camp and all of the other incredible freebies we have coming up for this month.
 We'll see you over there at Kate kordsmeier.com/DCA.